And keep the most important message.

 Paragraphs should be no longer than 4 lines and contain only one idea.

-Avoid the passive voice and always use verbs in the active voice, the more energetic the better.
+Avoid the passive voice and always use verbs in the active voice, the more vivid the better.

 White space

-Because people spend an average of 6 hours and 42 minutes on the internet, with all the stimuli for the brain that this entails, you need to allow people rest their eyes and for that you should leave a lot of white space (or black space if you have a more sinister website).
+With people spending an average of 6 hours and 42 minutes on the internet, with all the stimuli for the brain that this entails, you need to give them a chance to rest their eyes, so leave plenty of white space (or black space if you have a more sinister website).

-This space will allow people to take a break and continue reading, but above all it will make the page look clean and tidy.
+This space will allow people to take a break and continue reading, but most importantly it will make the page look clean and tidy.

-It’s like when you walk into a messy person’s bedroom and see everything lying around, clothes on the floor and on the bed, desk full of junk, empty bags of crisps… You don’t know where to look and you feel like running away.
+It’s like walking into a messy person’s bedroom and seeing everything lying around, clothes on the floor and on the bed, a desk full of junk, empty packets of crisps… You don’t know where to look and you want to run away.

-The same thing happens to a person who lands on a website and sees endless blocks of text without any interruption, with thousands of messages that attract attention without any given order and with ads that move on the sides.
+The same thing happens to a person who lands on a website and sees endless blocks of text without any breaks, with thousands of messages competing for attention in no particular order, and with ads moving around the sides.

 DON’T

-However, if a website is tidy, with blocks of text in different formats, leaving some white space in between, with double columns for longer texts and without subscription boxes or annoying ads in the margins, the experience will be much more pleasant and you will have more chances for your prospects to stay.
+However, if a site is tidy, with blocks of text in different formats, with some white space in between, with double columns for longer text, and without subscription boxes or annoying ads in the margins, the experience will be much more pleasant and you will be more likely to get your prospects to stay.

 DO